jai-sinha/lap-timer/README.md

 # Lap Timer Companion

-This is the companion app for my [lap-timer](https://github.com/jai-sinha/lap-timer) Garmin app.
-It is written in Swift and uses the Connect IQ iOS SDK to communicate with the lap-timer app over Bluetooth.
+This is the iOS companion to the Garmin app.
+It is written in Swift and uses the Connect IQ iOS SDK to communicate with the watch over Bluetooth.

 ## Goals